top of page

 As stated previously dissociation is typically born out of trauma.
 It is the brain's last option to protect itself.
 There is a chain of command or steps that precede dissociation, but if that individual is repeatedly exposed to the stressor (or similar stressors) that led them to dissociate- dissociation may evolve into an automatic response.

-Step one: is the fight/flight response.
+• Step one: is the fight/flight response.
+This is a mobilizing reaction.
 Individuals who have the ability to fight or flee a source of danger are at less of a risk of experiencing dissociation because their volition, faculty, and power was active.
-It is important to note that dissociation can still occur after fighting or fleeing a dangerous situation.

-Step three: is where dissociation begins and can be associated with the freeze/fawn response.
+• Step three: is where dissociation begins and can be associated with the freeze/fawn response.
+This is an immobilizing reaction.
 If fighting/fleeing is not possible, and if the cry for help was not responded to (or was not responded to well), then the brain finds a way of escape through dissociating.

 Types of dissociation